glpi-project/doc/source/modules/assets/tabs/softwares.rst

 It is possible to associate a license to a software on a computer.

-To associate a license, first select the software in the dropdown list, then the wanted license.
+To associate a license, first select the software in the drop-down list, then the wanted license.

 .. image:: /modules/assets/images/softwares_licence_add.png
    :alt: Adding a license